 how to interpret 2nd Degree Equation

-How to interpret 2nd Degree Equation for solve real or complex roots
+How to interpret 2nd Degree Equation: solve real or complex roots

-CalculaTudo: Learn how to read the output of 2nd Degree Equation for solve real or complex roots without treating an estimate as a final figure.
+Learn how to read 2nd Degree Equation output for solve real or complex roots, including limits and checks before deciding.

 How to use 2nd Degree Equation for solve real or complex roots